 Jen Smith is a potter and ceramics teacher based at South Block Studios in Glasgow.
 Jen designs and makes functional pottery that explores the balance between utility, colour and texture.
-Her work pairs abstract layers of coloured slip on the surface of wheel thrown forms, with intricate botanical illustrations that are hand-carved into the surface.
+Her work pairs abstract layers of coloured slip on the surface of wheel thrown forms, with intricate botanical illustrations that are drawn onto the surface.
 Jen is also a strong believer in the role of artists to build communities and spark discussion and is proud to have worked previously with local councils, Project Ability and most recently with Terra Incognita, to deliver thought provoking and engaging workshops.

 Contemporary Designer Maker and Teacher of Studio Pottery